brunsviga13rk/thesis/src/intro.typ

 // Leibniz
 Inspired by Blaise's "Pascaline" the German mathematician Gottfried Wilhelm von Leibniz build his first calculator known today as "step reckoner".
-This calculator is known recognized as the first "true" four function calculator capable of addition, subtraction, multiplication and division.
+This calculator is now recognized as the first "true" four function calculator capable of addition, subtraction, multiplication and division.
 Leibniz used drum-shaped gears in his machine which would prove to be very influential in the design of later mechanical calculators.
 Unfortunately Leibniz